prateeksingh4435/blog/README.md

 ![image](https://github.com/prateeksingh4435/blog/assets/128826031/8ce1743c-23fa-45d4-9492-cb5912fa3af6)

-# if username and password is correct then you will able to read the full Blog other it shows Invalid Username and Password
+# if username and password is correct then the USer will able to read the full Blog otherwise it shows error message (Invalid Username and Password)

 ![image](https://github.com/prateeksingh4435/blog/assets/128826031/222ab9cb-bb6c-4ca4-8de6-9a4971935f65)

-# We should have to click on the SignUp button and then login to read the full Blog
+# User should have to click on the SignUp button and then login to read the full Blog

 ![image](https://github.com/prateeksingh4435/blog/assets/128826031/004cfc4c-75b8-4e0a-9058-0844bee0b112)

-# If the username and email is already thaken by another persong then it shows a error message
+# If the username and email is already thaken by another User then it shows a error message

-# Email
+# Email (email already exists)

 ![image](https://github.com/prateeksingh4435/blog/assets/128826031/745d2ecd-4aaa-42b1-b2ac-8770b6168388)

-# Username
+# Username (username already taken)

 ![image](https://github.com/prateeksingh4435/blog/assets/128826031/7c685527-d799-4fd1-9812-73ed3d2b4d50)